 The process of negotiation is not just saying ‘I need to have more money’.
 You are required to have an answer to specific questions before you can negotiate your salary.
 You must know whether there may even be the slightest chance to get more.
 Questions that you must have the answers to are for example:

-- What exactly is the pay range for the job you want that employers and/or the industry are using?
+- What exactly is the pay range of the job you want that employers and/or the industry are using?

 - What is your lowest acceptable salary?

-- What are your qualifications that make you worth a higher pay?
+- What are the qualifications that make you worth a higher pay?